oasis-tcs/openc2-oc2ls/oc2ls.md

 converting application information, regardless of its internal representation, into a form that can be transmitted (i.e., into a "document").
-The JADN specification defines serialization rules for four different representations of an information model:
+The JADN specification defines serialization rules for four different representations of an information mode (Section 4):

  - Verbose JSON
  - Compact JSON